solids4foam/solids4foam/applications/scripts/README.md

 `solids4Foam::runParallel executable`

-`DecomposeParDict` located in the `system` is automatically checked to get the number of processors  `nProcs`.
+`decomposeParDict` located in the `system` is automatically checked to get the number of processors  `nProcs`.

 In case that `$FOAM_MPI` is set to `msmpi`, `mpirun` is replaced with `msmpi`.